stanley-1/tp/docs/DeveloperGuide.md

 *MSS*

-1. User requests to list contacts
+1. User requests to list contacts (UC02) or find contact (UC04)
-2. SociaLite shows a list of contacts
+2. SociaLite returns a list of contacts according to the UC called
 3. User requests to open handle in browser

     Use case ends.